 - Key challenges and tradeoffs you should consider

 Designing our Notion CRM solution

 The architecture of our Notion CRM integrates the following components:

-- We define a couple of models (for revenue, engagement, segments, and position in user journey) using dbt, and refresh data in our data warehouse on a daily basis.
+- We define models (for revenue, engagement, segments, and position in the user journey) using dbt and refresh data in our data warehouse on a daily basis.